jed326/EasyCCGTrees/README.md

 ```

 ### batch_categorize.sh
-helper script that export all three types of categorized result to folder: data/output
+This is a helper script that exports all three types of categorized results to folder: data/output
+The types are:
+1. Output just the categorized questions.
+2. Output just the categorized trees.
+3. Output all the categorized questions as well as their common subtree.